i-love-coffee-i-love-tea/audogombleed.sh/docs/01-getting-started.md

 ## 1. Install

-### Option A: .deb package (for local or private usage)
+### Option A: .deb package

-Build the package:

-    dpkg-buildpackage -us -uc -b
+For local or private usage (unsigned):

+    ./build-deb.sh

+For distribution (signed with GPG):

+    ./build-deb.sh --sign

 This produces `../audogombleed_<version>_all.deb`.
 Install with: